 Ruth DeFries is a professor of ecology and sustainable development at Columbia University in New York and co-founding dean of the Columbia Climate School.
 She uses images from satellites and field surveys to examine how the world’s demands for food and other resources are changing land use throughout the tropics.
 Her research quantifies how these land use changes affect climate, biodiversity and other ecosystem services, as well as human development.
 She has also developed innovate education programs in sustainable development.
 DeFries was elected as a member of the U.S. National Academy of Sciences, one of the country’s highest scientific honors, received a MacArthur “genius” award, and is the recipient of many other honors for her scientific research.
-In addition to over 100 scientific papers, she is committed to communicating the nuances and complexities of sustainable development to popular audiences, most recently through her book “The Big Ratchet: How Humanity Thrives in the Face of Natural Crisis and “What Would Nature Do?: A Guide for Our Uncertain Times”.
+In addition to over 100 scientific papers, she is committed to communicating the nuances and complexities of sustainable development to popular audiences through her books “The Big Ratchet: How Humanity Thrives in the Face of Natural Crisis and “What Would Nature Do?: A Guide for Our Uncertain Times”.

-DeFries is committed to linking science with policy, for example through her involvement with the High Carbon Stock study on sustainable palm oil, Environmental Defense Fund, Science for Nature and People, and reconciling conservation and development in central India.
+DeFries is committed to linking science with policy, for example through her involvement with the Environmental Defense Fund, Science for Nature and People, World Wildlife Fund, and reconciling conservation and development in central India.